HugoForrat/LaTeX-Vim-User-Manual/README.md

 - In the original Vim manual, link are presented inbetween `|` symbol.
 Those links can lead to another part of this manual or to the Vim reference manual.
 It would have been difficult to link the pdf output to the Vim reference manual so I've decided to prefix those links with `:h`.
 Typing this command inside of Vim should lead to the correct part of the reference manual.
 - Some links to the User Manual were represented by the number corresponding to the subsection they were linked to.
 They're represented here by the title of the subsection instead.
 - One subsection in `usr_01` about 'Jumping around' has been deleted because it didn't make sense in the context of this pdf document.
+- A small note was written where said subsection was, explaining the differences between the two ways of reading this manual.
 - A few typos have been corrected (like missing punctuation or `'` insted of `"`).

 ## To-do